How to Start a Memorial Fund

 Seven meaningful memorial fund ideas

-One way to memorialise the life of someone who you’ve lost is by helping others.
+One way to memorialize the life of someone you’ve lost is by helping others.
 The Gina Montalto Memorial Foundation, for example, was created by Gina’s parents after her tragic death in the shooting at Marjory Stoneman Douglas High School in Parkland, Florida.
-Since then, they’ve raised more than $400,000 to help students pay for university fees and other causes close to Gina’s heart.
+Since then, they’ve raised more than $430,000 to help students pay for college and for other causes close to Gina’s heart.

 2. Help a grieving family in their time of mourning

 If you know a family that has recently suffered a tragic loss, help them offset the cost of a memorial or funeral.
-When the Trinidad family was in a horrific car accident that killed 5 people and left just one survivor, their community came together to raise nearly $200,000 for the funeral expenses and any additional support needed for Mary Rose, the mother who survived the crash with very serious injuries.
+When the Trinidad family was in a terrible car accident that killed 5 people and left just one survivor, their community came together to raise nearly $300,000 for the final expenses and any additional support needed for Mary Rose, the mother who survived the crash with very serious injuries.

-Many memorial fundraisers are set up to raise money to fund research and help others faced with the same condition.
-Maddie set up the Carroll Freeman Memorial Foundation after her father committed suicide after struggling with depression and alcoholism.
-To highlight funding gaps in mental health care in the US and to give support to people like her father, Maddie raised more than $8,000 to help someone in need get treatment.
+Many memorial fundraisers work to raise money to fund research and help others struggling with the same condition.
+Maddie set up the Carroll Freeman Memorial Foundation after her father died by suicide after struggling with depression and alcoholism.
+To bring awareness to gaps in mental health care in this country, and to give support to people like her father, Maddie raised more than $8,700 through GoFundMe.

 5. Support a loved one’s favourite cause

-Use a memorial fund to raise funds for the cause your loved one cared about most.
-If she or he was a champion of the environment, for example, think about setting up a memorial fund that provides resources to organisations that protect the planet, fight global warming or preserve endangered species.
-Alternatively, if he or she was a science teacher, for example, you could start a memorial fund that supports science education for young children or offers science-based work placements for first-generation university students.
-There are as many possibilities as there are causes.
+Many people create a memorial fund to support a cause their loved one cared about most.
+If she or he was a champion of the environment, for example, think about establishing a memorial fund that raises money for environmental charities that protect the planet.
+If he or she was a science teacher, you could start a memorial fund that supports science education for young, children, or offers science internships for first-generation college students.

-Lighten the burden: start a fundraiser for someone you know
+Lessen the burden: Start a fundraiser for someone you know

-- Make sure that you describe your relationship to the beneficiary of the fundraiser and how you plan to get the funds to them – that way, your fundraiser is completely transparent.
+- Be sure to include your connection to the beneficiary of the fundraiser, and how you plan on getting the funds to them.
+It’s important to be completely transparent.